-EDM is indeed in huge demand here I guess but Heft is not really associated with the whole act.
-Last few months, I performed at Live Loop Asia Yangon and there is only a small community that acknowledged the other sides of electronic music beside EDM and I felt pretty happy how my music resonated with the people there.
+EDM is indeed in huge demand here, but Heft is not really associated with the whole act.
+A few months ago, I performed at Live Loop Asia Yangon and there was only a small community that acknowledged the other sides of electronic music besides EDM.
+I felt pretty happy with how my music resonated with the people there.

 What project are you working on next?

-Right now I’m working towards the second album for both Pandelic and Heft so do keep a look out for them some time this year!
+Right now I’m working towards the second album for both Pandelic and Heft.
+Do look out for them some time this year!

 Give Pandelic and Heft a listen here: